 The adequacy of the allowance for credit losses on loans, mortgages and credit card receivables is regularly reviewed by management taking into consideration matters such as current economic conditions, past loss experience, and individual circumstances which may affect a borrower's future ability to pay.
-The allowance for credit losses is established by charges against income and a corresponding reduction of the related asset category, based on management's assessment of the amount required to meet possible future losses arising on the portfolios of loans, mortgages and credit card receivables.
-The allowance for credit losses consists of specific and collective provisions.
-The specific provision is the amount required to reduce the carrying value of an impaired loan to its estimated realizable amount.
+The allowance for credit losses is established by charges against income and a corresponding reduction of the related asset category, based on management's assessment of the amount required to meet expected future losses arising on the portfolios of loans, mortgages and credit card receivables.
+The allowance for credit losses consists of specific and collective loan loss allowances.
+The specific loan loss allowance is the amount required to reduce the carrying value of an impaired loan to its estimated realizable amount.
 Generally, the estimated realizable amount is determined by discounting the expected future cash flows at the loan's original effective interest rate.